dspsandbox/Pynq-Redpitaya-125/README.md

 # PYNQ for Redpitaya-125-14

 This repository describes the generation of a PYNQ image for the Redpitaya STEMlab 125-14 board.
-The device tree has been simplified and the supported external interfaces are:
+The device tree has been simplified and the supported MIO peripherals are:

-* Ethernet
-* USB
+* SD 0
-* UART
+* UART 0
+* ENET 0
+* USB 0

 ## Ready-to-use downloads, links and base design